Character Search

 ...Strange is able to recite the formula.

-All vampires on Earth are destroyed (including Harold H. Harold, seen below), except for Hannibal King, because he never consummated his vampirism by drinking blood.
+All vampires on Earth are destroyed (including Harold H. Harold, seen below, and Stern is drawing deep for this one: HHH was turned in Howard the Duck Magazine #5), except for Hannibal King, because he never consummated his vampirism by drinking blood.

 Strange still has to perform a blood transfusion to save his life (and let's note that Strange is able to perform the surgery, possibly in contradiction with later stories that show that Strange's hands are still too shaky after the accident from his origin story).
 In addition to Dracula, Harold, and anonymous vampires, we see the death of Dracula's daughter Lilith as well.